Stefangansevles/ClipboardWatcher/README.md

 Select the **Text history** Button to look back at the text you have copied

-Depending on how long you have been using ClipboardWatcher, you can take a look through time
+Depending on how long you have been using ClipboardWatcher, you can take a look back through time
 ![](https://i.imgur.com/QXzRKCY.png)

 For copied images, simply select the file name in the right hand panel after having selected a date